37Lucky37/openproject_aws/docs/user-guide/meetings/README.md

 ## Meetings in OpenProject

-Meetings in OpenProject help teams organise discussions, track meeting agendas, and document decisions efficiently.
+Meetings in OpenProject help teams organize discussions, track meeting agendas, and document decisions efficiently.
 There are three types of meetings: **one-time meetings**, **recurring meetings**, and **classic meetings**.
 [One-time meetings](one-time-meetings/) are standalone events scheduled for a specific date and time.
 [Recurring meetings](recurring-meetings/) introduce a structured way to define a series of related meetings, ensuring consistency and reducing manual setup.
 [Classic meetings](classic-meetings/) are also standalone events, but are a legacy format that will eventually be phased out.

 ### Meetings overview